marconildo/marconildo/README.md

 ### Hi there 👋

+I'm a fullstack software engineer, creating solutions through software since 2010.
+Passionate about solutions development, innovation, technology, marketing and learn something new every day

+🚀 it's not about technology and code, it's about help people and solve problems 💜 .Net, JS/TS (Node.js, React.js, Next.js) and Azure
+📚 studing about devops, docker, kubernets, cloud, architecture and micro services 📌 Lisbon, Portugal

 <!--
 **marconildo/marconildo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.